LESSON THREE: MANAGING FILES continued

 2. Search for all icon files on your computer.

-3. Search for all .txt. files in your programs directory
+3. Search for all .txt. files in your programs directory which were

 created or modified since may 1995.